 Flexible Work Options: Telework and Alternate Scheduling

 Flexible work options are alternatives to the traditional "8-to-5" workday, the standard workweek, or the traditional workplace.
 These alternate options can help employees balance work and personal responsibilities while meeting business needs and objectives.
-As demonstrated through the recent COVID-19 pandemic, flexible work options have proven to be viable practices for many Virginia Tech employees.

 Additionally, flexible work options may help supervisors promote productivity among their teams, improve employee job satisfaction and retention, and develop management and leadership skills.
 By reducing historic barriers including geographically remote and rural locations, flexible work options also expand the size and breadth of Virginia Tech’s candidate pools for jobs.

 - Telework which is the execution of all or part of an employees’ job responsibilities at an alternate work site outside of their physical office location such as their home.